Connect to Country in Australia’s iconic Red Centre on an Adelaide to Uluru tour.

 Day 8: Kata Tjuta to Yulara (Thursday)

-Your outback adventure ends in the late morning on our return to Yulara.
+Your outback adventure ends in the late morning on our return to the Desert Gardens Resort in Yulara.
 For those departing from Uluru Airport, complimentary transfers are available from the resort.
 There are also bus transfers from Yulara to Alice Springs.
-See the Know Before You Go information below.
+See the Know Before You Go information below to learn more.

 Meals Included